rucio/documentation/docs/contributing.md

 * `PARALLEL_AUTOTESTS_PROCNUM` (1,) (default: 3)

-    Specifies the number of processes to run and therefor the concurrently run autotests.
+    Specifies the number of processes to run and therefore the concurrently run autotests.
 3 will usually result in more than 8 GB RAM usage and a fair amount of load on the PC.